Geri Ulrey is a writer, filmmaker and educator living in Los Angeles.

-Both of Geri's narrative short films, "The Break" and "Pink no.22," have screened at numerous film festivals worldwide, each winning awards along the way.
-She is currently in post-production on a short film she wrote and directed for which she won a Creative and Research Grant from California State University, Northridge and a Panavision Emerging Filmmaker Grant.
+Both of Geri's narrative short films, The Break and Pink no.22, have screened at numerous film festivals worldwide, each winning awards along the way.
+She is in post-production on a short film she wrote and directed for which she won a Creative and Research Grant from California State University, Northridge and a Panavision Emerging Filmmaker Grant.